 Accounts receivable are stated at unpaid balances, less an allowance for doubtful accounts.
-The Organization provides for losses on accounts receivable using the allowance method.
-The allowance is based on experience, third-party contracts, and other circumstances, which may affect the ability of members to meet their obligations.
+The Organization establishes this allowance in accordance with the current expected credit loss standard, considering historical experience, third-party contracts, and other relevant factors that may affect the ability of members to meet their obligations.

-Receivables are considered impaired if full principal payments are not received in accordance with the contractual terms.
-It is the Organization's policy to charge off uncollectible accounts receivable when management determines the receivable will not be collected.
+Receivables are considered impaired if the expected cash flows, including principal payments, are not received in accordance with the contractual terms.
+It is the Organization's policy to write off accounts receivable when management determines the receivable will not be collected, reflecting the anticipated loss in the allowance for credit losses.